VincentTam/vincenttam.github.io/source/_posts/2014-09-08-another-way-of-writing-piecewise-functions.markdown

 However, it *does* matter if I have to define a piecewise function.
 Take one defined in one of my old posts as an example.[^3]

+---
+(Added on DEC 12TH, 2014)

+Note: As you can see from the above piecewise function, the problem is now *gone*.
+---

 \\[
 f(x,y) =
   \begin{cases}